chpmrc/SpellCheckers/README.md

 SpellCheckers
 =============

 A proof of concept for a game made in OpenGL.
 A duel between two mages.
 To cast a spell the player has to type a particular word.
-Please check SpellCheckersJS for the real game.
+Please check [SpellCheckersJS](https://github.com/mardurhack/SpellCheckersJS) out for the original game.